Dementia 02

 This answer is incorrect.

 This patient's history is consistent with dementia with Lewy bodies (DLB).
 Patients with DLB develop Parkinsonian symptoms and dementia symptoms at approximately the same time.
 Other key clinical features include recurrent visual hallucinations and fluctuations in mental status.
-Lesions in the mammillary bodies are seen in Korsakoff amnestic state. (
+Lewy bodies are eosinophilic cytoplasmic inclusions comprised mainly of alpha-synuclein, not beta amyloid. (

 See References)